-"ELEVENTH: The Board of Directors shall be classified into three groups, with two (2) directors in Class I, two (2) directors in Class III and two (2) directors in Class III.
+"ELEVENTH: The Board of Directors shall be classified into three groups, with two (2) directors in Class I, two (2) directors in Class II and two (2) directors in Class III.
 The initial term of office of the directors in Class I, Class II and Class III shall expire at the annual meeting of stockholders of the Corporation in 2022, 2023 and 2024, respectively.
 Beginning in 2022, at each annual meeting of stockholders of the Corporation, successors to the class of directors whose term expires at such annual meeting of stockholders shall be elected for a three-year term.
-If the number of directors is changed, any increase or decrease shall be apportioned among the classes by the Board of Directors so as to maintain the number of directors in each class as nearly equal as is reasonably practicable, and any additional director of any class elected to fill a vacancy resulting from an increase in such class shall hold office for a term that shall coincide with the remaining term of that class.
+If the number of directors is changed, any increase or decrease shall be apportioned among the classes by the Board of Directors so as to maintain the number of directors in each class shall hold office for a term that shall coincide with the remaining term of that class.
 In no case will a decrease in the number of directors shorten the term of any incumbent director, even though such decrease may result in an inequality of the classes until the expiration of such term.
 A director shall hold office until the annual meeting of stockholders of the Corporation in the year in which his or her term expires and until his or her successor shall be elected and qualified, subject, however, to prior death, resignation, retirement or removal from office.